Separation and Divorce Lawyers

 Collaborative Family Law

 A number of our lawyers are trained in collaborative family law and are members of Collaborative Practice Durham Region.
 The collaborative law process is dedicated to resolving disputes respectfully.

 The process involves consultations with divorce coaches, neutral child and family specialists and financial professionals, who provide information the parties need to make wise decisions.
 Both parties sign a document stating they are committing to resolving all issues outside of court.
 The parties are able to pursue litigation, but if they do, they must retain a new lawyer.
 The lawyer representing their interests in the collaborative law process cannot represent them in court.

 The collaborative law process is aimed at preserving relationships, acting in the best interests of the children, and ensuring fairness without the financial and emotional costs of a court battle.

-If you have decided it is time to end your marriage, please contact Elliott & Hills.
+If you have decided it is time to end your marriage, please contact Hills Nolan.
 To arrange a consultation, send us an e-mail or call 1 905-571-1774.
-From offices in Oshawa, Ontario, we represent clients throughout the Durham Region.
+From our offices in Oshawa we represent clients throughout the Durham Region of Ontario.